Fatehpur Sikri, India - Things to Do in Fatehpur Sikri

 Insider Tips

-Combine your visit with Agra in a single day trip, but allocate at least 3-4 hours to properly explore Fatehpur Sikri without rushing through this architectural marvel
+Combine your visit with Agra's attractions in a single day trip, but allow at least 3-4 hours for Fatehpur Sikri to fully appreciate its architectural details and historical significance

 Explore Activities in Fatehpur Sikri